How TikToker Elyse Myers Uses Her Platform to Raise Awareness for Mental Health - E! Online

 Elyse Myers believes talking about mental health should be easy.
 How easy?
 As easy as scrolling on TikTok.

-The TikToker, who has over four million followers, is known for her comedic videos recounting awkward encounters and relatable stories, but she has also used the platform for mental health awareness.
+The TikToker, who has over four million followers on the app, is known for her comedic videos recounting awkward encounters and relatable stories, but she has also used the platform for mental health awareness.
 More recently, she commemorated Mental Health Awareness month by reminding fans to take their medication.

 "You don't actually cure yourself overnight," Elyse said in a TikTok.
 "That is the meds working so, keep taking 'em!
 Okay.
 Happy mental Health Awareness month."